danielatrivella/np3_ligand/np3_blob_label/README.md

   The following models are available in the NP³ Blob Label repository and gave the better results:

 - *Model AtomC347CA56* : Predicts generic atoms out of cycles, cycles with sizes from 3 to 7 and aromatic cycles with sizes 5 and 6
-- *ModelAtomSymbolGroups* : Predicts the atoms symbols with groupings.
+- *Model AtomSymbolGroups* : Predicts the atoms symbols with groupings.
 The halo group with the halogen atoms (Cl, Br, I, F) and the PSe group with the minority atoms (P, S, Se)

 ![](docs/imgs/best_DL_models_app_accuracy.png)